Emsley1d/Emsley1d/README.md

 # About:

-I work for a small software company in Somerset; offering bespoke software solutions; working predominantly with C#, PHP and Microsoft Powerapps.
+I work for a Springboard IT in Somerset; we offer bespoke software solutions; working predominantly with C#, PHP and Microsoft Powerapps.
 I graduated from General Assembly's Software Engineering Immersive course in October 2022 after a 15 year career in the Utility Industry.

 Portfolio: www.danemsley.com <br>
 LinkedIn: www.linkedin.com/in/danemsley <br>